dr-fischer/sop/Bruker 400 MHz NMR/sop_BrukerNMR.md

 1. A new window will appear asking for the holder position.
 Use the value of 24 for the autocalibrate sample.

  > Please do not close IconNMR so that the instrument performs the autocalibration at night.

+### Retrieving Samples
+ 1. You can retrieve a previously analyzed spectrum within TopSpin by pressing **ctrl+f** to open the "Find data" window.
+ 1. Enter the name of your data/spectrum you'd like to retrieve and click "OK" to start the search.
+ 1. After locating the spectrum within the search results window, click "Display" to display the spectrum in TopSpin.
+ 1. You may close the search results window.